mapbender/mapbender-documentation/en/book/quickstart.rst

 Create an individual application
 ================================================================================

 Create a new application by providing basic information about your application.
-After that you use the edit mode to add elements, layers and security.
+After that you use the edit mode to add elements, layers, styles (CSS-Editor) and security settings.

 #. choose ``Applications --> New Application``

 #. define a title and description for your application

 #. define an URL title which will be used in the URL to open the application.
-It can be the same as the titlebut should not contain spaces.
+It can be the same as the title but should not contain spaces.

 #. upload an image file as screenshot for the application overview

 #. choose a template for your application.
 The template defines the structure of the application.
-Mapbender3 provides some templates for you (Fullscreen, Classic..).
+Mapbender3 provides some templates for you (Fullscreen, Classic,...).
 You also can define your own template.

 #. choose the button **Create** to create the application